dxrk/BeReal-Memories/README.md

 To run the script on Heroku, follow these steps:

+1. Clone and run the script locally to generate the `config.json` file and images folder.
-1. Create a new app on Heroku.
+2. Create a new app on Heroku.
-2. Upload the files to the app.
+3. Upload the files to the app.
-3. Turn on the `worker` dyno.
+4. Turn on the `worker` dyno.

 ## Usage